 Try using your commute as an opportunity to get away from it all—no emails, phone calls, or deadlines.
-Just you and the open road.
+Just focus on the road.

 If that road is a traffic jam and you feel your emotions rise, allow yourself time to cool off where it’s safe to pull over on the side of the road or at an exit.
 Driving while highly emotional can be extremely dangerous.
 Pause serious conversations with passengers until you’re not driving and can give each other the attention the situation deserves.